tjohnn/baking-app/README.md

 # Baking
-App that teaches you how to bake some recipes
+An android app that teaches you how to bake some recipes